1. Your Boss Will Find You

 - do any errands you can do while away from home

 If you enjoyed these office lunch tips, please share them with others.
-For some free online time management courses, join our online school.

 Enjoy your extra time, courtesy of Garland Coulson, “Captain Time”